 WAYS HOW YOU CAN LEARN TO HELP STOP A ZONING CHANGE

-- If you have not done so already, please send a letter to Tammy deWitt prior to December 11th and WHEN YOU SEND AN EMAIL include YOUR NAME AND ADDRESS. ( Email addresses often do not reflect the name of the sender.)
-Bring as many people as possible to watch the P & Z hearing on December 20th.
+- If you have not done so already, please send a letter to Tammy deWitt and WHEN YOU SEND AN EMAIL include YOUR NAME AND ADDRESS. ( Email addresses often do not reflect the name of the sender.)
+Bring as many people as possible to the Board of Supervisors meeting in Cottonwood on February 20th.
 Re-zoning opposition counts a great deal.

 - Start contacting people right away.
-We only have a few weeks to send in our letters, and to prepare to attend and speak at the public hearing January 17th.
+We only have a few weeks to prepare to attend and speak at the public hearing on Wednesday February 20th.

 - Residents of Sedona Shadows are encouraged to contact firstname.lastname@example.org with your private concerns.

 - Quickly contact any prominent people that you know who might be willing to express their opposition.
 Prominent people can really carry weight.

 - Despite what ELS has been saying, the ranch is not surrounded by comparable properties.
 A map shows that it is surrounded by National Forest and Residential properties.
 Be ready to challenge anyone who says otherwise.